Dynamics of Dehn Twists in the Outer Automorphism Group of a Free Group: Intersection number

 \begin{proof} If $s$ and $t$ form either a bigon or a bihedron, then the number of intersection circles can be reduced, as in the preceding example.

 Conversely, suppose \(s\) and \(t\) are not in minimal position.
 Then there exists a homotopy

 that deforms \(s\) into \(s'\) such that \(s'\) and \(t\) are in minimal position.
-We may assume \(H\) is smooth and each intermediate surface \(H_t(\hat{s})\) intersects \(t\) in a disjoint union of circles expect for finitely many times.
+We may assume \(H\) is smooth and each intermediate surface \(H_t(\hat{s})\) intersects \(t\) in a disjoint union of circles except for finitely many times.

 The preimage \(H^{-1}(t)\) is a (possibly disconnected) orientable surface with boundary.
 If \(H^{-1}(t)\) contains a disk whose boundary lies in \(s\), then \(s \cup t\) contains a bihedron.
 Otherwise, since the number of circles in \(s' \cap t\) is strictly smaller than in \(s \cap t\), there exists a connected component \(S \subset H^{-1}(t)\) such that \(S \cap (\hat{s} \times \{0\})\) is a disjoint union of at least two circles.